alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 | playerCookie      | String  |   A player may declare arbitrary information for itself. optional |
 | spiVersion      | String  |   "1.0" required  |

 `supportedOperations` should be a list the operations that the external media adapter supports.
-Below is a list of every `supportedOperations`.
+Below is a list of every `SupportedPlaybackOperation`.

 ```
 SupportedPlaybackOperation.PLAY,